c038644/Git/README.md

+Last edit 11/10/2022

 Hi,

 The folder Project 7 contains code for this OpenClassrooms project 7.

 P7_notebook is a google colab notebook containing all the code from preprocessing to prediction

-P7.py uses streamlit for the front end of the credit rating dashboard
+main.py uses streamlit for the front end of the credit rating dashboard

+app.py uses FastAPI for the back end

-The working dashboard is available on heroku see: https://c038644.herokuapp.com/
+The working dashboard is available on streamlit share: https://c038644-git-main-4wr9um.streamlitapp.com/

+The back end runs on heroku see: https://c038644.herokuapp.com/

 Thanks Peter.